Our Terms of Business

 10.1 You may end your instructions to us in writing at any time.

 10.2 We may decide to stop acting for you only with good reason.
 Examples where this might occur include, but are not limited to, the following: a conflict of interest; a breakdown of confidence between us or where we are unable to obtain proper instructions or nonpayment of our invoices.
 We must give you reasonable notice in writing that we will stop acting for you.
 If you or we decide that we should stop acting for you, we will invoice you for any work done.
 We will be entitled to retain your files and other papers until we

 11.1 We are not authorised by the Financial Conduct Authority.
 If, while we are acting for you, you need advice on investments then we may have to refer you to someone who is authorised to provide the necessary advice.

 11.2 We are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts including policies of after the event insurance.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority Website at www.fca.gov.uk/register and selecting the link to EPF Register (Exempt Professional Firms).
+The register can be accessed via the Financial Conduct Authority Website at https://register.fca.org.uk/ and searching Withy King LLP.

 11.3 We provide these services only if they are an incidental part of the professional services we have been engaged to provide.